 Be aware of old wood stoves.
 They are very inefficient and pollutant and they use too much wood; they emit many toxic pollutants that are a cause of serious health problems, namely in people with asthma or heart problems.

-Even occasional exposure to wood smoke can be very harmful to our health.
+Even occasional exposure to wood smoke can be harmful to our health.
 Be careful to symptoms like stuffy noses, chest tightness or watery eyes.

 And do not forget the serious air pollution problems that they may cause in valleys and areas, where geography helps to trap air pollution.